← All Beaches

 Tell someone your plans before you hike in.
 Cell service is limited or unavailable at this beach.
 Do not rely on your phone to call for help.
 Leave your destination and expected return time with someone before you leave the trailhead.

 Long-period swell doesn't produce a steady stream of waves.
 It travels in sets — groups of larger waves separated by long, quiet intervals.
 At 15+ seconds, those intervals can stretch to 20 minutes of calm.
-Do not approach the water's edge during a quiet stretch — that calm is when energy is building offshore.
+During the quiet periods between sets, energy is building offshore.
+People who walk to the water's edge during the lull are swept in when a set arrives.

 1